mattermost/docs/source/configure/configuration-settings.rst

 This setting isn't available in the System Console and can only be set in ``config.json``.

-Defines the threshold in days beyond which outdated entries are removed from the database.
+Defines the threshold in days beyond which outdated configurations are removed from the database.
 This setting applies to both MySQL and PostgreSQL databases.

 +--------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"JobSettings.CleanupConfigThresholdDays": 30`` with numerical input.   |